sholtomaud/phd/Literature Review/litrev.md

 # Governance and Risk

-The Australian Government Risk Assessment and Management (AGRAM) handbook [@australian_government_risk_2008] was created with the aim to apply the  AS/NZS 4360:2004 Risk Management Standard^[AS/NZS 4360:2004 has since been superseded by @standards_australia_as/nzs_2009] to the context of mining.
-Whilst Leitch's subsequent critique [@leitch_iso_2010] questioned the effectiveness of following the standard itself^[Leitch's critique was of the improved AS/NZS ISO 31000, and argued that the standard was unclear, lead to illogical decisions, was impossible to comply with, and was not mathematically based], the AGRAM handbook follows the generally accepted definition of risk  ($\mathit{\bar{R}}$), as a combination of Consequence ($\mathit{C}$) and the Probability of some event X ($\mathit{P}(\mathit{X})$) [@australian_government_risk_2008, p.4, @ferguson_risk_1998, @qwc_underground_2012, p.Apx-92], expressed through the formula:
+As eluded to in the introduction above, there are many potential entry points into the discussion of risk.
+Since this review is concerned with risk governance, and is conducted within Australia, a launching point will The Australian Government Risk Assessment and Management (AGRAM) handbook [@australian_government_risk_2008].
+The handbook was created with the aim to apply the  AS/NZS 4360:2004 Risk Management Standard^[AS/NZS 4360:2004 has since been superseded by @standards_australia_as/nzs_2009] to the context of mining.
+Whilst Leitch's subsequent critique [@leitch_iso_2010] of this standard questioned the effectiveness of following the standard itself^[Leitch's critique was of the improved AS/NZS ISO 31000, and argued that the standard was unclear, lead to illogical decisions, was impossible to comply with, and was not mathematically based.], the AGRAM handbook follows the generally accepted definition of risk  ($\mathit{\bar{R}}$), as a combination of Consequence ($\mathit{C}$) and the Probability of some event X ($\mathit{P}(\mathit{X})$) [@australian_government_risk_2008, p.4, @ferguson_risk_1998, @qwc_underground_2012, p.Apx-92], expressed through the formula:

 $$ \begin{aligned}
      \mathit{ \bar{R} } = \mathit{P}(\mathit{X}) \bullet \mathit{C} \\
    \end{aligned}
 $$ {#eq:risk}

-The AGRAM handbook also notes that risk management is a complex mix of multiple views, values, perceptions and qualitative or quantitative approaches, and in this way begins to anticipates Aven and Renn's [@aven_risk_2010] newer concepts which include cumulative risk governance and stakeholder engagement.
+Hazard, is delineated from risk, such that hazards refer to the inherent properties of the risk agent, and risks describe the potential effects of a hazard and it's probability [@australian_government_risk_2008].
+The AGRAM handbook also notes that risk management is a complex mix of multiple views, values, perceptions and qualitative or quantitative approaches, and in this way begins to anticipates concepts used by the IRGC which include cumulative risk and global risk governance [@australian_government_risk_2008, @aven_risk_2010, @irgc_introduction_2012].

-"... in the modern information age, it is critical to realise that if cumulative risks are not well acknowledged and managed this can significantly impact on a company or sector’s social licence to operate" [@australian_government_risk_2008, p.9]

-So whilst the AGRAM handbook aimed to apply AS/NZS 4360:2004, there have been several academic, government and technical documents covering these newer considerations, giving a tacit recognition that, risk management and assessment is not limited to any one entity or standard.
-Rather, risk governance operates in the context of plural values with distributed authority, requiring co-ordination between a range of different stakeholders with binding collective decision-making and functional self-regulation [@renn_global_2008, @renn_risk_2008, @castanos_ortwin_2009, @irgc_introduction_2012].

 ### Risk in Unconventional Energy

-The need for UE to operate in an unconventional resource context has brought focus on the newer concepts of risk governance mentioned above. .
+The need for UE to operate in an unconventional resource context has brought focus on the newer concepts of risk governance mentioned above.
 Control of hydraulic fracturing is an example.
-It occurs across multiple jurisdictions, where tenements don't necessarily align with natural hyrdo-environmental boundaries [@campin_environmental_2015, table 11].
+It can occur across multiple jurisdictions, where tenements don't necessarily align with natural hyrdo-environmental boundaries [@campin_environmental_2015, table 11], and from the socio-cultural perspective, given the contested nation of Unconventional Energy there is a requirement to provide public access to risk information to reduce uncertainties [@goldstein_regulatory_2013].

 ## Types of Risk

+The receptors of risks

+## Types of Risk Assessment

-In the context of Oil and Gas production, Barker et al [@barker et al_assessing_1998], distinguish between two high level risk types: technical and non-technical risks.
+In the context of Oil and Gas production, Barker et al [@barker et al_assessing_1998], distinguish between two high level risk types: technical and non-technical risks, which can effect ecological systems, surface and groundwater systems, air quality.

-#### Technical Risk
+### Technical Risks

-Technical risks are identified as those such reservoir porosity and permeability which directly impact production.

-##### Informal risk assessment (IRA)

-General identification and communication of hazards and risks in a task by applying a way of thinking, often with no documentation.

-#### Job safety/hazard analysis (JSA/JHA)

-General identification of hazards and controls in a specific task, usually for development of a standard work practice (SWP).

-#### Energy barrier analysis (EBA)

-Detailed analysis of determining phases of events and control mechanisms.

-#### Preliminary hazard analysis/hazard analysis/workplace risk assessment and control (PHA/HAZAN/WRAC)

-General identification of priority risk issues/events, using qualitative or semi-qualitative risk analysis methods, often to help determine the need for further detailed study.

-#### Hazard and operability study (HAZOP/HACCP)

-Systematic identification of hazards in process design.

-#### Fault tree analysis (FTA)

-Detailed analysis of contributors to a major unwanted event, potentially using quantitative risk analysis methods.

-#### Failure modes, effects and criticality analysis (FMECA)

-General to detailed analysis of component reliability risks and failures (Department of Primary Industries 1997).
+Returning to AGRAM, the handbook documents several different types of risk assessment.
+Technical risk assessment (TRA), such reservoir porosity and permeability which directly impact production.
+Informal risk assessment (IRA)which is a general identification and communication of hazards and risks in a task by applying a way of thinking, often with no documentation.
+Job safety and hazard analysis (JSA) which is a task-focused identification of hazards and controls culminating in a standard work practice or procedure.
+Energy barrier analysis (EBA) which determines phases of events and control mechanisms for such.Preliminary hazard analysis/hazard analysis/workplace risk assessment and control (PHA/HAZAN/WRAC) which aims to identify a priority risk issues/events, using qualitative or semi-qualitative risk analysis methods, often to help determine the need for further detailed study.
+Hazard and operability study (HAZOP/HACCP) defined as a systematic identification of hazards in process design.
+Fault tree analysis (FTA), in which a detailed analysis of contributors to a major unwanted event are identified, potentially using quantitative risk analysis methods.
+Failure modes, effects and criticality analysis (FMECA) which aims to determine component reliability, and the risk of failure.

 #### Non-technical Risk - SH&E
 Non-technical risks are defined as safety, health and environmental (SH&E) risks which indirectly impact production.
 Barker et al identify total SH&E risk and the total costs to mitigate these as issues of concern to a proponent [@barker_assessing_1998].
 They identify a model which allows  users to enter a range of estimated dollar costs to mitigate the risks across different SH&E categories [@barker et al_assessing_1998].
 The mitigation costs for each category are then summed to calculate the total cost value, which can be plotted as cumulative frequency plots as a SH&E risk portfolio.